 This short instructional guide will deal with density stud finders but works equally well for magnetic stud finders too.
 Before we get into that, though, read through the instruction manual that came with your stud finder.

-Decide where you want to hang your item and remove anything from the area that could affect the reading, especially if you are using a magnetic stud finder.
+Decide where you want to hang your item and remove anything from the area that could affect the reading, such as pipes especially if you are using a magnetic stud finder.

 Make sure that your stud finder has power and is switched on.
 Check to see which side you are going to be placing against the wall, usually the side with soft contacts to protect the wall from scratches.

 Studs are generally spaced 16 or 24 inches apart, so be prepared to check 12 inches of wall in either direction to ensure that you find the stud.
 Hold the stud finder against the wall and press the button to calibrate the stud finder (you will find information about how to do this in your instruction manual.

 Move the stud finder in a horizontal motion, left and right, keeping the stud finder pressed against the wall.

 The stud finder in deep scan mode will alert you when a stud is found via a beeping noise or a flashing light, or maybe both.
 Move the stud finder slowly to pinpoint the exact place where the stud is located.